soloesteban/masters_stevens/README.md

-# masters_stevens
+# Introduction
-Masters Project Stevens Institute of Technology
+This is the Git repository of a Masters Project at Stevens Institute of Technology